PouyaSonej/PouyaSonej.github.io/_teaching/project-4.md

 location: "Shiraz, Iran"
 ---

-Cifar10 classification using Multi-layer perceptron and regularization.

-You can access the code and images in this GitHub repository.
+This project showcases a classification model for the CIFAR-10 dataset, using a Multi-layer Perceptron (MLP) with regularization techniques to enhance performance and prevent overfitting.
+It provides an example of deep learning applied to image recognition tasks with intermediate-level neural network structures.
+Explore the code and visualizations in this GitHub repository.

 **Link to the gihub repository:**